Easy Bible Quiz about Biblical Characters and People.

 c.
 David.

-As we know from Sunday school, the lions behaved like kittens and Daniel was not hurt.
+As we know from Sunday school, the lions behaved like kittens, and Daniel was safe.

 -